 Rock band Tool’s drummer arrested for assault, anti-gay slur

 KANSAS CITY, Mo.
-(AP) — Kansas City, Missouri police arrested the drummer of the rock band Tool for allegedly using an anti-gay slur during a confrontation at Missouri’s Kansas City International Airport, according to court documents obtained Wednesday by The Associated Press.
+(AP) — Police at the Kansas City International Airport arrested the drummer of the rock band Tool for allegedly using an anti-gay slur during a confrontation at the airport, according to court documents obtained Wednesday by The Associated Press.

 Police alleged that Carey used an anti-gay slur and repeatedly jabbed someone in the chest with two fingers.